Safety tips for male sex toys?

 When you're thinking about buying a sex toy it's important to take a few things into account: quality of the product, design, and materials (what it's made of).
 Sex toys are not well regulated so it's important that you, the consumer, know what to look for and what to avoid.

 Going to a reputable store should help you avoid ending up with a low-quality toy.
 Look for stores or brands that offer warranties, and try to find a shop where the sales person is knowledgeable about the products.
-Check out the Go Ask Alice! question New Vibrator for some store suggestions.
+Check out the Go Ask Alice! question How to choose a new vibrator for some store suggestions.

 Often with sex toys, it pays to spend a bit more money and invest in products made of silicone, stainless steel, or glass (depending on the type of toy) rather than other materials.
 All these materials can be disinfected without damaging the toy, and silicone and glass are hypoallergenic.
 Toys made of other products such as jelly rubber or latex may be fun, but can degrade with use and in some cases may be made with materials that can be toxic, may cause skin irritation, and are harder to disinfect without causing damage.